The Greater Charlotte Cultural Trust

 The Greater Charlotte Cultural Trust, formed in 2002 as a partnership between the Arts & Science Council and Foundation For The Carolinas, provides endowment fund management services for the Mecklenburg County cultural sector.
 GCCT is dedicated to growing and sustaining a vibrant cultural community in Charlotte-Mecklenburg by providing endowment management and oversight and investment expertise to build and grow permanent funds for the area’s arts, science and history organizations.

 Board of Directors - The Greater Charlotte Cultural Trust’s board of directors is comprised of individuals who care about the life of the cultural community and have expertise in endowment management, investment, finance and legal-related areas.
-The board has direct oversight of two investment pools which are unique to GCCT and are managed by Wells Fargo and Bank of America.
+The board has direct oversight of GCCT's Bank Long-Term Growth Pool, which is managed by Wells Fargo and Bank of America.
+The board also monitors FFTC's six standard investment pools, which are offered to GCCT fundholders.
 The board is responsible for monitoring performance, with the goal of achieving a return commensurate with the risk of the particular investment strategy.

 Kelly Katterhagen, BlackArch Partners

 Joy Kenefick, Tillotson Kenefick

 Investment Consultant – GCCT utilizes the services of the FFTC Investment Consultant (currently Mercer), which specializes in institutional funds and assists with consolidated reporting and oversight of all funds within GCCT.

 FFTC Investment Staff – In addition to the Investment Consultant, FFTC’s internal staff includes investment professionals who further assist the board in monitoring all aspects of FFTC’s investment portfolios.